AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!NOTE]
 >
->With [!DNL ece-tools] 2002.1.0 and later, you can use the scenario-based deployment feature to customize the build, deploy, and post-deploy processes for your Adobe Commerce on cloud infrastructure project.
+>With [!DNL ECE-Tools] 2002.1.0 and later, you can use the scenario-based deployment feature to customize the build, deploy, and post-deploy processes for your Adobe Commerce on cloud infrastructure project.
 See [Scenario-based deployment](/help/cloud-guide/deploy/scenario-based.md).

 ## Service instruction {#service-instruction}